 For the whole family

 If you can drag the kids away from their new friends, you’ll also find plenty of activities that suit everyone.
 Head to the water park and face your fear of heights on the Green Thunder, the steepest and fastest waterslide at sea.
 Or, play a family game of basketball, ping-pong or mini-golf.
-In the evening, Hasbro, the Game Show brings your favourite board games to the stage.
-Team up to win great prizes.
+In the evening, Playlist Productions will bring amazing musical performances to the stage.

 For the improvers